lowRISC/opentitan/hw/ip/entropy_src/doc/_index.md

 The above process will be repeated for as long as entropy bits are to be collected and processed.

-At any time, the `ENABLE` field can be cleared to halt the entropy generation (and health check testing) immediately.
+At any time, the `ENABLE` field can be cleared to halt the entropy generation (and health check testing).
+See the Programmers Guide section for more details on the ENTROPY_SRC block disable sequence.

 ## Block Diagram